 - 1. The attention of applicants is drawn to the detail under the definition of "Home Address" within Definitions and Abbreviations and the paragraph on erroneous, misleading, incomplete or fraudulent applications. - 2.
-The School does not consider applications under "Rule 2" (Medical or Social: Children for whom it can be demonstrated that they have a particular medical or social need to go to the School). - 3.
+The School does not consider applications under HCC's "Rule 2" (Medical or Social: Children for whom it can be demonstrated that they have a particular medical or social need to go to the School). - 3.
 The Governors co-operate with the fair access policies of the LA. - 4.
 The School does not have a "feeder school" relationship with any nursery or pre-school and attendance at any such establishment will not convey any special privilege with regard to admission.
 If the home is outside the Catchment Area, then the application can only be given the status of Category 4, 5, 6, 7 or 8, despite any attendance at such an establishment. - 5.
-Any child living within the catchment area with an older sibling attending the School at the time of entry of the younger child, will be prioritised over a child living within the catchment area but who does not have an older sibling at the School; this is intended to facilitate parents ensuring their children can attend the same primary school, if that is their wish.
+Any child living within the catchment area with an older sibling attending the School at the time of entry of the younger child, will be prioritised over a child living within the catchment area but who does not have an older sibling at the School.
+This is intended to facilitate parents ensuring their children can attend the same primary school, if that is their wish.
 All other children within the catchment area will be assessed on the single criterion of distance from School.
 Should a situation arise where there are more Category 3 applications than places, then the distance criterion will operate and those living further away will not be offered a place.
 In the case of Category 4 applications, the presence of an older sibling at the School does not imply automatic allocation of a place, as Category 4 applications are given a lower priority than Categories 2 and 3.
-Once all Category 2 and 3 applicants have been satisfied, assuming there are places left, these will be offered to Category 4 (and lower category) applicants and the determining criterion will be distance from School.
+Once all Category 2 and 3 applicants have been satisfied, assuming there are places left, these will be offered to Category 4 (and lower category) applicants and the determining criterion will be distance from School. - 6.
+Note that any Looked After Child will always be accorded Category 1 status even if they reside out of the catchment area.

-- 6. In the case of older children who apply to join the School, admission will be on the basis of places being available in the relevant year group.
+- 7. In the case of older children who apply to join the School, admission will be on the basis of places being available in the relevant year group.
 If there are more applicants for places than available, then the above over-subscription criteria will be applied.
-See also "In-Year Admissions" below. - 7.
+See also "In-Year Admissions" below. - 8.
 The governors will not consider a repeat application within the same academic year, unless there has been a significant change of circumstances.